jenPlusPlus/build-your-own-backend/README.md

 ##### Description

-Returns all teams as objects in `teams` array.
+Returns all teams as objects in `teams` array as JSON.

 ##### Parameters